 There are only a few restaurants and hotels lining the main road and the rest is mainly undeveloped and beautiful.

-Just a few thousand people live in San Pancho and there definitely aren’t very many crowds.
+Just around a thousand people live in San Pancho and there definitely aren’t very many crowds.
 You’ll be pleasantly surprised to find that Playa San Pancho beach is never overpopulated.

 Enjoy authentic cuisine and an amazing experience in this little beach town.
 It’s also known for its sunsets so be sure to head to the beach each night and gaze at the beautiful display.